KM-18T Knife Making Kiln

 In 1986 we introduced the KM-14D, our first knifemaking kiln.
 We are proud to offer the KM-18T, with an 18” long interior.
 It should be the perfect size furnace for those who need one that is between the 14 1/2” long KM-14T and the 24” long KM-24T.

 Long lasting solid state relay

-The Double Barrel 18T now has a solid state relay, which lasts far longer than a standard mechanical relay.
+The KM18T now has a solid state relay, which lasts far longer than a standard mechanical relay.
 The solid state relay has no moving parts to wear out.
 The first thing you will notice is that the solid state relay is silent.
 You will hear just the reassuring hum of elements.
 The solid state relay makes heating elements last longer and offers better temperature control during holds.